exercism/abap/exercises/practice/clock/.docs/instructions.md

 You should be able to add and subtract minutes to it.

 Two clocks that represent the same time should be equal to each other.

+> Note: the clock has 24 hours format